2024 Rate Increase Explanation

 Water.
 The water fund has historically been operating at a loss.
 Because depreciation is a non-cash expenditure, the fund has had a positive operating cash flow since 2009.
 In previous years, the operating loss has been covered by the revenue received from antenna leases on the water towers.
 The revenue from the antenna leases has been moved out of the Water budget since 2018 and this revenue decrease has been recovered through water rates.

-2023 capital expenditures as identified in the 2023 CIP include a water plant upgrades, north tower cleaning and inspection, and water valve replacements.
-The Water Fund’s anticipated cash balance for the fund at the end of 2023 is $1,157,150.
+2024 capital expenditures as identified in the 2024 CIP include wellhead protection updates, fire hydrants, a lead service inventory, and water valve replacements.
+The Water Fund's anticipated cash balance for the fund at the end of 2024 is $1,341,069

-Potential CIP projects in 2023 include: Projects performs in conjunction with road projects, Navarre parking lot manholes, Cherry Place Ravine Improvements, and other Storm Water Improvements.
-The projected cash balance for the fund at the end of 2023 is $1,838,546.
+Potential CIP projects in 2024 include: Projects performs in conjunction with road projects, the McCulley Road Outlet, and other Storm Water Improvements.
+The projected cash balance for the fund at the end of 2024 is $1,256,606.

 If you have any additional questions about the rate changes, please contact: